BkkBabe/nexahrsoft/replit.md

   - QR code preview for verification
   - Admin Users Management: Promote employees to admin role, view/remove admin users
   - Admin users can log in via Admin Login page using their username/password
+  - **Master Admin Password Management**: The master admin (nexaadmin) can change passwords for other admin users.
+Changed users will be required to update their password on next login.

 ### Key Architectural Patterns